 Bridging Open-Source Flexibility with Industrial-Grade Security

-The security and flexibility of Pulsar Linux begin with its container architecture, which isolates critical software components such as the Linux kernel and user space libraries from applications that would be deployed on an industrial device (Figure 3).
+The security and flexibility of Wind River Linux begin with its container architecture, which isolates critical software components such as the Linux kernel and user space libraries from applications that would be deployed on an industrial device.
 Applications are also isolated from one another in these containers, effectively segregating vulnerabilities that may arise in one application from affecting other sensitive code or resources.

 Not only does this architecture facilitate application integration from other popular Linux distributions like Red Hat or Ubuntu, it eases codebase updating and management by separating software components and reducing dependencies.

-The core of the Pulsar operating system (OS) borrows select packages and middleware from traditional Wind River Linux, including market-specific profiles for security, virtualization, and carrier-grade functionality (Figure 3, above).
-The OS was developed using Wind River's security framework, which takes advantage of security features available on Intel® processors such as Intel® Trusted Execution Technology (Intel® TXT), secure boot, and hardware acceleration of encryption algorithms with Intel® Advanced Encryption Standard New Instructions (Intel® AES-NI).
+The OS offers a variety of select packages and middleware from traditional Wind River Linux, including market-specific profiles for security, virtualization, and carrier-grade functionality.
+The OS was developed using Wind River’s security framework, which takes advantage of security features available on Intel® processors such as Intel® Trusted Execution Technology (Intel® TXT), secure boot, and hardware acceleration of encryption algorithms with Intel® Advanced Encryption Standard New Instructions (Intel® AES-NI).

-But the primary benefit of Pulsar for industrial organizations and developers is as a turnkey software infrastructure platform.
-Rather than customers porting Pulsar to a hardware platform and creating and maintaining their own distribution, Pulsar is available as a certified binary image on select hardware targets and maintained by Wind River and the OEM.
+But the primary benefit of Wind River Linux for industrial organizations and developers is as a turnkey software infrastructure platform.
+Rather than creating and maintaining their own distribution, customers can use a certified binary image on select hardware targets and maintained by Wind River and the OEM.